 - sesame seeds

-- Trim large pieces of fat from the chicken and slice in to pieces from top to bottom.
+- Trim large pieces of fat from the chicken dice into bite sized pieces or slices.

 - Cut the head of broccoli into florets.
 Steam the florets in the 1/2 cup water either on the stove from with a lid, or in the microwave for about 4 minutes.
 The goal here is for the broccoli to be softened yet crisp, but not mushy.

 - Dice the onion, and slice the bell pepper.

 - In a large skillet pan, cook the chicken on medium-high heat with some toasted sesame oil until fully cooked through.
 About 6-7 minutes.